uadmin/uadmin-docs/dapi/log_functions.rst

 --------------------
 `Back To Top`_

-APILogDeleter is an interface that contains the method APILogDelete with the type of func(\*http.Request) bool.
-If the value is true, the system will track the user action in the logs as Deleted when he use the dAPI delete method.
+APILogDeleter is an interface for models to control logging their delete function in dAPI.

 Type: